 - The fins are indestructible, so you never need to worry about breaking them

 - The fins are permanently attached, so you will never arrive at the water and discover that you have left your fins behind.

 - Great speed across the water and fast turning due to less surface area drag.

 - The time-tested design has been refined over the years and gets rave reviews from recreational paddlers.

 The advantages of the triple fin system are apparent when you consider how many instructors and outfitters have chosen it for their paddling programs.

-Advantages of the ERS V3 / SKYLAKE BLUE™ 2 + 1 fin setup are:
+Advantages of the ERS DUAL / SKYLAKE BLUE™ 2 + 1 fin setup are:

-– It lets you use different fin configuration based on your needs and preferences.
-You can run a single center fin when speed is a priority, a long center fin and two side fins for stability in moving water, or two side fins and no center fin when you want to keep things loose and fast turning.
+- It lets you use different fin configurations based on your needs and preferences.
+You can run a single center fin when speed is a priority, a long center fin, and two side fins for stability in moving water, or two side fins and no center fin when you want to keep things loose and fast turning.

 - Excellent tracking with the use of long center fins - ability to use shorter center fins for faster turning when conditions require it.

 - With the fins removed, the boards roll up very compactly when deflated and stack well when left inflated.